Blumea balsamifera: Use in the Philippines

-In most of the Philippines, B. balsamifera is called sambong (pronounced with pure vowels as sahm-BOHNG) in the Tagalog language, but in Visayas it is known as bukadkad or gabon, and in Ilocos it is sometimes called subusob, subsub, or sobsob.
+In most of the Philippines, B. balsamifera is called sambong in the Tagalog language, but in Visayas it is known as bukadkad or gabon, and in Ilocos it is sometimes called subusob, subsub, or sobsob.
 Its primary uses are as a diuretic (or "water pill") and to treat symptoms of the common cold.
 As a diuretic, sambong is an herb used to treat urolithiasis (urinary tract or kidney stones) and urinary tract infections, and thus reduces high blood pressure.
 Sambong works as an expectorant, an antidiarrheal and an antispasmodic, all of which treat some symptoms of the common cold.
 It is also sometimes used as an astringent for wounds.
 It is approved by the Philippine Department of Health, Institute of Traditional and Alternative Health Care, and by the Bureau of Plant Industries of the Department of Agriculture.

 No claim has been made by any responsible practitioner that it would cure the common cold or kidney disease, and it has "No Approved Therapeutic Claims".
 Rather the only legitimate claim is that it relieves symptoms.

 The active ingredients exist in the volatile oil, made from the leaves of the sambong, which have mostly camphor and limonene, but also has traces of borneol, saponin, sesquiterpene, and tannin.

 Sambong is available as a tea, and may be purchased commercially.
 The tea has a woody taste, with hint of menthol, described on an official Government of the Philippines website as "a strong camphoraceous odor and a pungent taste".